 the a-z of helmut lang

 A is for Austrian autodidact: Helmut Lang was born in 1956.
 His parents split when he was just five months old, and he moved from Vienna to the Austrian Alps, where he lived with his grandparents.
 Lang's father remarried when Helmut was 10, so he returned to the city (in a New Yorker interview, the designer called the following eight years "the most unhappy period of my life").
 On the day he turned 18, he moved out.
-In 1977, at just 23, he established a successful made-to-measure studio in Vienna despite having no formal design training.
-Things started to accelerate after his work was included in an 1979 exhibition called L'Apocalypse Joyeuse at Paris's Centre Pompidou.
-In 1986, the Helmut Lang brand was born in the City of Lights.
+In 1977, at just 21, he established a successful made-to-measure studio in Vienna despite having no formal design training.
+Things started to accelerate after his work was included in a 1986 exhibition called L'Apocalypse Joyeuse at Paris's Centre Pompidou.
+The same year, the Helmut Lang brand was born in the City of Lights.

 B is for Bill Murray: Sofia Coppola gave the cult actor a Helmut Lang makeover for her surprise smash film Lost in Translation in 2003.
 When awards show season rolled around, Murray asked Lang if he could design a pair of Oscars-appropriate cashmere sailor pants (as one does).
 According to Tim Blanks, this seafaring request came at a moment when Lang stumbled upon an old book of fisherman's knots.
 "Presto!
 The inspiration was set for Lang's spring 2005 collection," wrote Blanks.
 The nautical jaunt included seersucker suits, white rope belts, and vests that looked like netting.